LefanTan/wedlab-cmput404-project/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
+- [ ] I have made tests related to my feature
 - [ ] Any dependent changes have been merged and published in downstream modules